 Today, we're not going to profile a person, a place, an animal, or even a delicious sandwich.
 (We've done all those!)
 We're going to profile a process.
 Is this the strangest profile in JONJ history?
 It might just be...

 The process is hipes.
 Not hips, or hippies, or hives.
 Pronounced hee-pes.
 Hard h.
 It was a concept popularized in Eastern Europe at the turn of the 20th century.
 To explain it in one phrase, hipes is "theft with the help of a prostitute".

-But hipes is not just your ordinary robbery with a help of a prostitute!
+But hipes is not just your ordinary theft with the help of a prostitute!
 It's an elaborate scheme involving multiple people, real estate, animal sounds, and a chair.
 The chair is very important.

 As any robberies with the help of a prostitute, hipes starts with a client meeting a... prostitute.
 Only she doesn't present herself as one; she is a widow or a divorcee... a respectable woman in search of companionship.
 She is called a "cat".
 Also involved is her pimp ("tomcat") and a "hostess", who rents an apartment in a good part of town.
 The apartment has three key features: a room with a hidden entrance, a curtain, and a chair.